What does Dante mean?

 Dante has 1 feminine form: Dantea.

 Dante is a somewhat popular first name for men (#691 out of 1220, Top 57%) and an even more popular surname for both adults and children (#28617 out of 150436, Top 19%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Dante for boys.
 Dante was first listed in 1910-1919 and reached its peak rank of #200 in the U.S. in 1997, and is currently at #314.
 (Top 1000 Birth Names Statistics, 2014)

 Prominent alternative forms of Dante (#314 last year) are Donte, Daunte and Dontae.
 Usage of these boy names was at its apex in 1997 (usage of 0.4028%) and has become much lower since (usage 0.1715%, down 57.4%), with the forms Donte and Dontae becoming less in vogue.
 Dante (#314) is the most contemporarily stylish baby name here, with this name going through a resurgence in popularity.
 Displayed below is a comparison of the popularity of Dante and associated names.
 (Top 1000 Birth Names Statistics, 2014)

-Dante▲ is also pronounced similarly to Deante, Deonte▼, Dionte and Duante.
-Other suggested similar baby names are Dandie, Dandy, Dane▼, Danie, Dontey and Sante.
-These names tend to be less commonly used than Dante.
+Dante is alike in pronunciation to Deante, Deonte▼, Dionte and Duante.
+Other suggested similar baby names are Dandie, Dandy, Dane, Danie, Dontey and Sante.
+These names tend to be less frequently used than Dante.